Poland operates under the Hague Convention on intercountry adoption.

 - Applicants must be at least 18 years of age.

-- There are no minimum age difference requirements.
+- There is no minimum age difference, however it must be reasonable.

 - The age difference between the oldest applicant and the child should not exceed 40 years.

 - Although Roman Catholicism is Poland’s official religion, non-Catholic applicants are eligible to adopt.

 - Priority will be given to domestic adoptions, except in the case of intercountry adoptions of:

 - siblings related to children already adopted through intercountry adoption,